Peirano Market: Lengthy vacancy

 In 1993, Ventura Realty Co. proposed razing the building, contending that seismic retrofitting would be too expensive.
-A local artist, Richard Peterson, began a "Save Peirano's" campaign and advanced an alternative plan to convert the building into a museum, art gallery, gift shop, coffee house, deli, and tourist center.
+The "Save Peirano's" campaign advanced an alternative plan to convert the building into a museum, art gallery, gift shop, coffee house, deli, and tourist center.
 Neither proposal came to fruition, and a debate continued as to whether the City should invest substantial funds to retrofit and renovate the building or permit it to be razed as part of a redevelopment effort.
-The building remained vacant for more than a decade, and concerns grew as the City's homeless population began sneaking into the building at night.
+The building remained vacant for more than a decade, and concerns grew as homeless people began sneaking into the building at night.
 These concerns were exacerbated in August 1996 when a fire broke out in an upstairs storage area.
 The fire was labeled "suspicious" by the fire department.

-Restaurant uses from 1998 to 2016
+Restaurant uses

 In 1997, KL Associates of Oxnard purchased the building and spent $720,000 to refurbish it, including seismic work.
 The exterior of the buildings was preserved and restored, but the interior was not preserved, with the exception of the original wood flooring.
 The Lavanderia was not part of the new development and was, instead, reinforced with steel beams and buried in sand for preservation.

 In August 1998, after sitting idle for more than 10 years, a Mediterranean restaurant, Jonathan's at Peirano's (operated by Jonathan and Sharon Enabnit), opened at the site.
 In 2011, ownership was transferred to Sanaa Dugan who operated the site as Peirano's Restaurant and the Red Room.
 Dugan sold the building in October 2015, and the restaurant closed in January 2016.

-Planned re-opening

-In 2017 and early 2018, the building's interior was renovated for the planned opening of a new Peirano's Market & Delicatessen to include a coffee and juice bar, delicatessen, fresh pastries, a meat and fish counter, and a salad bar, with patio seating in the adjacent Figueroa Plaza.
-Jim Rice, executive director of the Bell Arts Factory, and Linda Jordan are the proprietors.
+In 2019, the building reopened as Peirano's Market & Delicatessen.
+It closed in March 2025.